dataegret/pg_index_watch/README.md

 or telegram channel https://t.me/pg_index_watch_support

-## Managing index bloat with pg_index_watch.
+## Concept
-With the introduction of REINDEX CONCURRENTLY in PostgreSQL 12 there was no longer a need for a safe rebuild of indexes without any locks.
+With the introduction of REINDEX CONCURRENTLY in PostgreSQL 12 now there is safe and (almost) lock-free way to rebuild bloated indexes.
-Despite that, the question remained - based on which criteria do we determine a bloat and whether there is a need to rebuild the index. pg_index_watch utilizes the relation between index size and pg_class.reltuples (that is kept up-to-date through autovacuum) to determine the extent of index bloat relative to the ideal situation of the newly built index.
+Despite that, the question remained - based on which criteria do we determine a bloat and whether there is a need to rebuild the index.
+The pg_index_watch utilizes the ratio between index size and pg_class.reltuples (which is kept up-to-date with help of autovacuum/autoanalyze) to determine the extent of index bloat relative to the ideal situation of the newly built index.
-It also allows rebuilding bloated indexes of any type.
+It also allows rebuilding bloated indexes of any type without dependency on pgstattuple to estimate index bloat.
-Furthermore, this becomes possible without the need in pgstattuple for the analysis or the index rebuild.
-This talk will take you through my thinking that led to the development of pg_index_watch, dive into details of how it works and will review use cases.

-— Readme for pg_index_watch –

-Utility for prevention of bloat on frequently updated tables.
-## Program purpose
-Uncontrollable index bloat on frequently updated tables is a known issue in PostgreSQL.
-The built-in autovacuum doesn’t deal well with bloat regardless of its settings.
-Pg_index_watch resolves this issue by automatically rebuilding indexes when needed.
-##Concept
-With the introduction of REINDEX CONCURRENTLY in PostgreSQL 12 there was no longer a need for a safe rebuild of indexes without any locks.
-The question remained - based on which criterion we can determine whether or not to rebuild the index, i.e. there was a need for a simple statistical model that will allow us to assess the extent to which index is bloated without the need to review index in full.

 pg_index_watch offers following approach to this problem:

 PostgreSQL allows you to access the following (and almost free of charge):
 1) number of rows in the index (in pg_class.reltuples for the index) and 2) index size.

-Further on, assuming that the relation of index size to the number of entries is constant (this is correct in 99.9% of cases), we can speculate that if, compared to its regular state, the relation has doubled it is most certain that the index has also doubled in size.
+Further on, assuming that the ratio of index size to the number of entries is constant (this is correct in 99.9% of cases), we can speculate that if, compared to its regular state, the ratio has doubled is is most certain that the index have bloated 2x.

-Next, we receive a similar to autovacuum system that automatically tracks the level of index bloat and reshuffles them as needed without the need to manually manipulate  database work.
+Next, we receive a similar to autovacuum system that automatically tracks the level of index bloat and rebuild (via REINDEX CONCURRENTLY) them as needed.

 ## Basic requirements for installation and usage:
     • PostgreSQL version 12.0 or higher
     • Superuser access to the database with the possibility writing cron from the current user ◦ psql access is sufficient
         ◦ Root or sudo to PostgreSQL isn’t required
-    • Possibility of passwordless or ~/.pgpass access on behalf of superuser to all local databases (i.e. if you should be able to create  psql -U postgres -d datname out of p2 without entering the password.
+    • Possibility of passwordless or ~/.pgpass access on behalf of superuser to all local databases (i.e. if you should be able to run psql -U postgres -d datname without entering the password.)
-    •

 ## Recommendations
-    • If server resources allow max_parallel_maintenance_workers=16 will need to be installed (8 is also possible).
+    • If server resources allow set non-zero max_parallel_maintenance_workers (exact amount depends on server parameters).

-    • Significant wal_keep_segments (5000 is normally sufficient = 80GB)unless the wal archive is used to support streaming replication.
+    • Significant wal_keep_segments (5000 is normally sufficient = 80GB) unless the wal archive is used to support streaming replication.

 ## Installation (as PostgreSQL user)